Asta Gröting: Labour and Industrialization

+Physical Communication

-Space Between Lovers (2008–) is the materialization of a physical intimate moment.
+Space Between Lovers (2008–ongoing) is the materialization of a physical intimate moment.
 Two actors were covered in silicone while they were having sex.
 In this way, the in-between, the inner space was visualized sculpturally.
 Both intimacy and distance define also Space Between a Family (2010–2015), which consists of life-size casts of members of Gröting's family made over the course of several years.
 “It is not hard to imagine that these introspective figures possess internal organs,” the British author Deborah Levy writes, “but they are uncanny too, mournful grey ghosts of substance who seem to be emerging from both a war and a womb.”

 From the early nineties onwards, Gröting took beside sculpture an interest in immaterial media like performance and video.
 For The Inner Voice (1993–2004) Gröting explored ventriloquism as a performative instrument to research the soul and its inner workings.
 A series of videos came about depicting conversations between a dummy created by the artist and ventriloquists from all over the world.
 In their own native language they performed dialogues written by Gröting, Deborah Levy, and Tim Etchells.
 On several occasions Gröting worked together with the Native American ventriloquist Buddy Big Mountain.

+Touch is an ongoing series, which the artist started in 2015.
+Gröting invited a number of friends to sit for a portrait.
+The portrait consists of the artist tracing the contours of their face with her hands.
+It recalls the gestures of sculpting, reading the face's expression.

+Personal Power Relations

+The interpersonal dimension of personal and social relationships, as well as the relationship between the unspoken and the unspeakable in the physical and psychological realms, is a recurring theme in Asta Gröting's long-term bodies of work.

+The six-part series Miniature Studio (2022), a 3D-printed miniature of a scan of Gröting's studio, was created in response to urban development and real estate pressures in Berlin.
+It addresses questions about the size—and increasingly reduced scale—of affordable artists' studios, as well as the relationship between the artist's workspace and the artwork itself.
+Gröting has been involved in efforts to preserve the artists' studios at the Uferhallen in Berlin, together with artists including Katharina Grosse, Monica Bonvicini, John Bock, Heiner Franzen, Karin Sander, and others.

+In the video Matthias, Helge and Asta (2025), Matthias Brandt poses the question of failure.
+Helge Schneider and Asta Gröting respond with glances.
+The video premiered in 2025 at the Städel Museum in Frankfurt am Main.